SFDR

 Why do we Care about Principle Adverse Impact (PAI)?

-Under these new rules, fund managers, financial advisors and other financial institutions will need to collect ESG data and disclose any sustainability risks associated with their investments and financial products.
+Under these rules, fund managers, financial advisors and other financial institutions will need to collect ESG data and disclose any sustainability risks associated with their investments and financial products.

 The reporting requirements cover the entity and product level, while the entities consist of a firm's policies and decision-making on sustainability risks.
 The financial products themselves include (non-exhaustive): investment and mutual funds, UCITS, insurance-based investment products, private and occupational pensions and insurance and investment advice.